webscreens/screen-enumeration/EXPLAINER.md

 naming issue is complicated, however, by the various interpretations of the phrase "Web-exposed screen area" and the usage of the word "screen" in the existing `Screen` and `Window` interfaces.

+The Android API also uses the word "display" to reference a unit of rendering space.

 The `Screen` interface uses the word "screen" to represent a unit of rendering space.
 The `width` and `height` properties return values that are